 RUPTURED GAS LINE EXPLOSION

-In the first case, a home at 2014 Villard Ave. in St. Paul burned to the ground after a sewer contractor accidentally ruptured a gas line that ran through a sewer line.
+In the first case, a home in St. Paul burned to the ground after a sewer contractor accidentally ruptured a gas line that ran through a sewer line.
 Northern States Power unintentionally had bored the gas line through the sewer line in what is known as a cross bore.
 After the rupture, natural gas flowed into a nearby home and ignited.
 The contractor suffered first-degree burns but warned the homeowner, who was not injured.

 The Minnesota Department of Public Safety’s Pipeline Safety Office required NSP to inspect thousands of Minnesota sewer lines for similar cross bores — in which a gas line is unknowingly bored through a sewer line — in St. Paul and South St. Paul.
 The company has since inspected and cleared 53,471 addresses and plans to inspect 20,000 more by 2014.

 NSP’s initial fine of $1 million was reduced to $20,000 after the Public Safety Department discovered the company had “procedures for analyzing accidents and failures so the company could minimize recurrence of cross bores,” according to the agency.